At the time of writing, copper fetches a price of $3.72 per pound. Mine a million pounds of the stuff and you've got nearly $400 million.

 Let's be clear: Porcupine Mountains State Park is not just any park.
 In 2022, the Porkies were ranked by users of Yelp.com as the "most beautiful State Park in America."
 But company maps suggest Highland Copper seeks to drill beneath the Presque Isle River and extract minerals from directly under old-growth forest on Park property.

-The mine would subject the area to heavy metal dust spewed up from hundreds of meters underground, to catch and carry on the wind for miles in all directions; twice-daily subterranean blasts which are known to disrupt the reproductive cycles of aquatic life; noise pollution and light pollution which will further impact the mating rituals and calls of wildlife.
-And it's unlikely that acid mine drainage will turn around upon reaching the Park entrance, only a 15 second drive from the mine entrance road.
+The mine would subject the area to heavy metal dust spewed up from hundreds of meters underground, to catch and carry on the wind for miles in all directions; twice-daily subterranean blasts which are known to disrupt the reproductive cycles of aquatic life; noise pollution and light pollution which will further impact the mating rituals and calls of wildlife — none of these influences will politely halt at map lines or the State Park entrance, only a 15 second drive from the mine entrance road.

 On the bluffs overlooking Lake Superior, the Presque Isle Campground at Porcupine Mountains State Park is one of the most popular in the Midwest.
 As a rustic campground, there is no electricity and no sewage dump.
 In just a short walk, visitors may reach three stunning waterfalls on the Presque Isle River or go fishing or swimming at the lakeshore.